19 Apr The Biggest Mistake Most (In)Frequent Flyers Make

 A: Yes, they do.
 It does depend on the airline, but the average validity is 2 years.
 When you don’t collect new miles during that period or don’t use any of your miles, then they will get deleted from your account.

-Q: Is there a way to keep your frequent flyer miles from expiring?
+Q: Is there a way to keep your frequent flier miles from expiring?

 A: Yes, there is.
 Basically, any transaction where you collect or use new miles will keep your miles safe for another period.
 For example, you can shop at one of the airline’s partners, buy few miles, etc.